ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 ## @Rezolver.ITargetContainer

+> [!NOTE]
+> You'll notice that the constructors for the @Rezolver.Container and @Rezolver.ScopedContainer types (see next)
+> actually accept an instance of @Rezolver.IRootTargetContainer.
+This is a new interface added in v1.3.2 which
+> marks a target container as a 'top-level' one - and supports functionality such as
+> [covariance](variance/covariance.md).  `IRootTargetContainer` also implies the `ITargetContainer` interface.

 This interface describes a registry of @Rezolver.ITarget objects, keyed by type, describing the type of object that is to be created (and how) when a given type is requested.